 At the other end of the spectrum, sandy soil has a lot of air particles between its grains of sand, which allows water to drain through it easily, which should, theoretically, make it conducive to growing plants.
 But, in reality, sandy soils don’t retain nutrients and can dry out too quickly, which means they’re less than ideal for plant growth, as well.
 So if your soil is either too sandy or has too much clay, you need to fix it.

 To make your sandy soil more absorbent, add organic matter such as compost, straw, shredded wood bark, etc. The coarser the material, the slower it will break down, which is what you’re aiming for.

 By contrast, clay soil needs much lighter organic material worked into it, such as compost, sand, rock dust, or peat moss—and a lot of it.
 This must be a continual process over time, in order to effectively improve the soil texture and quality for the long run.
-Ideally, you would amend your clay soil in the fall, thus avoiding wet, spring conditions which makes the process more difficult.
+Ideally, you would amend your clay soil for growing veggies in the fall, thus avoiding wet, spring conditions which makes the process more difficult.

 In either case, sandy or clay, soil can also be improved through the use of organic mulch such as coarsely-shredded wood or wood chips.
 Also, depending on your region and climate, you may also want to consider planting winter cover crops to contribute additional organic material to the soil.

 By the way, if you’re wondering how to grow vegetables from seed, you don’t need to add fertilizer until after the seedlings’ ‘true leaves’ appear.
 We will address this topic in a future post.
 In the meantime, we hope we’ve elucidated the concept of well-drained soil and it’s one less bit of lingo to puzzle over.
 Happy planting.